nowhereman999/BASIC-To-6809/README.md

   Emulation mode so the timings are the same as the 6809 while loading.
 After loading it will put the 6309 back into native mode.

 V 4.25
-- Fixed a bug with with using numeric commands like RNDZ(x) before an close bracket of a graphics command like SET(x,y,RNDZ(3))
+- Fixed a bug with using numeric commands like RNDZ(x) before an close bracket of a graphics command like SET(x,y,RNDZ(3))

 V 4.24
 - Fixed a bug in the compiler when it was assigning the value of an equation to a variable.
 If the equation didn't have a